Back

 \(\displaystyle \frac{382\:\cancel{{\color{Red} \text{mi}}}}{1}\times\frac{1\:\cancel{{\color{Blue} \text{gal}}}}{25\:\cancel{{\color{Red} \text{mi}}}}\times\frac{\$3.75}{1\:\cancel{{\color{Blue} \text{gal}}}}\)

-Using the zig-zag method we make the calculations in a zig-zag pattern.
-Remember, any time we move to the denominator we divide and any time we move to the numerator, we multiply the following:
+Using the zig-zag method you make the calculations in a zig-zag pattern.
+Remember: Any time you move to the denominator you divide.
+And any time you move to the numerator, you multiply the following:

 The three fractions being multiplied together with arrows indicating the zig-zag method as written below.